cosminwolf16/frontend-test/README.md

 Instalation guide:

 ```
-Clone the project using either https or a SSH key.
+Clone the project using either https or a SSH key with the git clone command.
 ```

 ```